 In a career spanning over 15 years, she has written about culture, society, entrepreneurship, sustainability, food, science, and design.
 She was recently part of the winning team at a media-tech hackathon organised by the Global Editors Network, and will be participating in an international symposium of editors in Vienna in June, 2017.
 She is based in Bengaluru and can be reached @shrabonti on Twitter.

 The total scholarship amount is upto Rs.
 2.5 lakhs, granted in equal annual instalments over the period of the degree of study, subject to the submission of proof of the candidate passing each year.

-The section of scholars for L'Oréal India For Young Women in Science Scholarships will be made on the basis of acadmic background, financial need and candidate's desire to shape her career.
+The selection of scholars for L’Oréal India For Young Women In Science Scholarships will be made on the basis of academic background, financial need and candidate’s desire to shape her career.
 The selection will be a three-step process, with each step being an elimination round:

-Jury round which shall be an Interview through Video conferencing (or video call); candidate and at least one of her parents/guardian would be required to attend this video calling round conducted by team from L'Oréal India.
+Step 3: Jury round which shall be an Interview through Video conferencing (or video call) or in-person with candidate; and at least one of her parents/guardian would be required to attend this video calling round conducted by team from L’Oréal India.